Travel Report Westcoast USA

 Detailed travel report West Coast USA and National Parks:

-We take a Chevrolet Tahoe, actually exactly the same car, only a different make on it.
-It drives much better and is also newer.
-We continue to the most beautiful shopping center in L.A., “The Grove”.
+2.Day: After we exchanged the car at the airport again, we continue to the most beautiful shopping center in L.A., “The Grove”.
 Then over Rodeo Drive and Sunset Boulevard, back to Santa Monica.

 UBER is too expensive for rental bikes and on the beach of Santa Monica all "electric" means of transportation are forbidden.